theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 ## Ideogram

+* Start in My Videos to get access to camera buttons
+* Save files to local OneDrive
-* Go to online OndDrivr and upload new folder
+* Go to online OneDrive and upload new folder
+* Share with uHale app

+## 2024-10-21

+Alice's Adventures in Wonderland.
+Alice follows a white rabbit with a pocket watch and tumbles down a deep rabbit hole.
+As she falls, she notices that the sides of the walls are covered with haunted houses, a full moon, ghosts and a black cat,

 ## 2024-10-20

-Render a Halloween scene with a haunted house, a full moon, ghosts and a black cat, in the style of painting by Vincent van Gogh
+Render a Halloween scene with a haunted house, a full moon, ghosts and a black cat,

+in the style of painting by Vincent van Gogh

 ## 2024-10-19